 Your self-containment certificate allows you to stay ‘off the beaten track’, and we encourage this.

-If you are camping in a tent you can camp in one of six areas in our District (see Schedule 4 below).
+There are six areas you can camp in a tent on public land (see Schedule 4 below).
 You can stay for one night only.

 Camping in Public Places interactive map